getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/sourcemaps.md

     > ~/js/app.js

-The ~ prefix tells Sentry that for a given URL, **any** combination of protocol and hostname whose path is `/js/app.js` should use this artifact. **ONLY** use this method if your source/sourcemap files are identical at all possible protocol/hostname combinations.
+The ~ prefix tells Sentry that for a given URL, **any** combination of protocol and hostname whose path is `/js/app.js` should use this artifact. **ONLY** use this method if your source/source map files are identical at all possible protocol/hostname combinations.
 Note that Sentry will prioritize full URLs over tilde prefixed paths if found.
 {%- endcapture -%}
 {%- include components/alert.html
   title="Assets Accessible at Multiple Origins"